 - Transmission Charge: A variable charge for the costs of transmitters to operate and maintain the high-voltage transmission system that carries electricity from generating stations to your utility.

-- Line Loss Adjustment: It is normal for a small amount of power to be lost as it travels over power lines.
+- Line Loss Adjustment: It is normal for a small amount of power to be lost as it travels over the utility's power lines to your home or business.
 In calculating your electricity costs for the billing period, your utility multiplies your electricity cost by an adjustment factor that accounts for those losses.
 They do this using an adjustment factor that is approved by the Ontario Energy Board.
 The charges for losses are included on the Delivery line of your bill.

 Why delivery rates vary